Six Run Creek

-Six Run Creek is a tributary of the Black River, that is 46.84 mi long, in southeastern North Carolina in the United States.
+Six Run Creek is a tributary of the Black River, that is 46.84 mi long, located in Sampson County, North Carolina.

 It rises in northeastern Sampson County, approximately 15 mi north of Clinton and flows generally south.
 In southern Sampson County, approximately 10 mi south of Clinton, it joins Great Coharie Creek to form the Black River.

 Variant names

 According to the Geographic Names Information System, it has also been known historically as: